kelwSagashi/sagaCPU/README.md

 **Load pair at f**, can be written in the following ways.

-### The 2 least significant bit of this instruction says which pair to load
+### The 2 least significant bits of this instruction says which pair to load

 - 1800 -> Loads the pair BC.
 - 1801 -> Loads the DE pair.